luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 I personally use:

 - Monitor: All Episodes.
-- Quiality Profile: "WEB(720/1080/2160)".
+- Quiality Profile: "HD + WEB (720/1080)".
 This depends on what I want for that how, lately I've been experimenting with this one.
 - Series Type: Standard.
 For now I'm just downloading shows, but it has an Anime option.
 - Tags: the "indexer_name" I want to use to download the movie, I've been using all indexers so I just use all tags as I'm experimenting and trying multiple options.
 - Season Folder: enabled.
 I like as much organization as possible.